benjaminchlee/Deimos/README.md

-## Deimos: A Grammar and Toolkit for Animated Transitions and Morphs in Immersive Analytics Environments
+## Submission #4579 - Deimos: A Grammar of Dynamic Embodied Immersive Visualisation Morphs and Transitions
 Deimos is a toolkit designed to assist in the creation of Dynamic, Embodied, and Immersive MOrphS.
 Morphs are collections of states, signals, and transition specifications that define how animated transition(s) should function and behave in an immersive environment.
 It is built on top of [DxR](https://github.com/ronellsicat/DxR) (created by Ronell Sicat et al.).

-The work is meant to be a follow up to our ACM CHI 2022 paper, titled [A Design Space For Data Visualisation Transformations Between 2D And 3D In Mixed-Reality Environments](https://dl.acm.org/doi/abs/10.1145/3491102.3501859), and is currently tageted for submission at an academic venue.

 ### Functions
 Deimos, via its grammar, allows users to: